sarahciston/codingcare/posts/guide.md

 Okay maybe not *mandated* but we like the approach of conferences like [bang bang con](https://bangbangcon.com/) that set a baseline of exclamations for everything, rather than needing to censor ourselves.
 They welcome joyful contributions, and it shows in the passion their presenters bring to their talks.
 So.
 Does my email have too many exclamation points, emoji, and gifs?
 Probably, but so what?
 Is my terminal absolutely adorable?
 Heck yeah.

->"The terminal is cute.
+"The terminal is cute.
 It's important to have a good relationship with your terminal."
+{: .quote }

->>—Ada Toydemir, they/them, MS Computer Science, USC
+—Ada Toydemir, they/them, MS Computer Science, USC
+{: .quote .attrib }

 [//]: # "cute terminal elsewhere?"